All Episodes

 I seldom miss good news, so tell me what it is.

-The good news is because universities are that bastion of liberalism, affirmative action applies and it will be easier for men to get into college than women as long as liberals are consistent.
+The good news is because universities are that bastion of liberalism, affirmative action applies, and it will be easier for men to get into college than women as long as liberals are consistent.

-Well, it's but you're missing the point.
+Well, but you're missing the point.

 Men are not going because they don't want to.

-They're not going to college because they don't want to, and they're I'm sure the reasons are varied, but largely it's because what they're good at what they what their experience has been there and what they're gonna find there.
+And I'm sure the reasons are varied, but largely it's because what their experience has been there and what they're going to find there.

-That made the feminist mad.
+That made the feminists mad.

-Why where are the pictures of powerful women?
+Where are the pictures of powerful women?

-Okay, so they put some pictures of powerful women, eventually the men pictures came down.
+Okay, so they put some pictures of powerful women.

 You can't replace them with women.